-In our latest review of what it’s like to work at LACE Partners we speak to Romy Hobson, our Business Development Manager, to find out what her experience has been like and what she values the most at work.
+In our latest review of what it’s like to work at LACE Partners we speak to Romy Hobson, our Community Marketing Manager, to find out what her experience has been like and what she values the most at work.

 What is your role at LACE?

 Great question.
-Although my official title is ‘Business Development Manager’ I sit at the junction between Marketing, Sales, Partnerships and Events.
+Although my official title is ‘Community Marketing Manager’ I sit at the junction between Marketing, Sales, Partnerships and Events.
 This means that an average day includes anything from project managing our latest event to onboarding one of our latest tech partners.

 For the last (almost) two years, I have worked hard to build our community of HR professionals by sharing LACE’s expertise via great events and content.